 Type III Flotation Aid Inherently Buoyant

 It is usually used in dinghy races, sailing regattas, kayaking, canoeing, fishing, and water skiing.
-It is good to operate in protected inland water near shore.
+Also, it is good to operate in protected inland water near the shore.
 It has a low buoyancy of 15.5 lbs making it comfortable to wear.

 Type IV Throwable Device Inherently Buoyant